pedramsafaeifar/Ad_Clicks___AB_Testing/README.md

-Using Python and its associated modules, in this notebook I performed data analysis on the information obtained from testing two distinct advertisements.
+Using Python and its associated modules, in this notebook I performed data analysis on the data obtained from testing two distinct advertisements.

 **Background:**